Skip to content

 */

-* Create a FALSE condition for WHERE clauses.
+* Create a condition builder for fluent condition composition.

 *